21 Best Vancouver Hikes - A Vancouver Hiking Guide

 The Norvan Falls hike is an epic day hike.
 This trail takes you along Lynn Creek, through the forests of Lynn Headwater Regional Park, and ends up at the bottom of the beautiful Norvan Falls.

-The hike is 14 km long and starts at the Lynn Headwaters Regional Park car park in North Vancouver.
-It is a moderately difficult hike that takes 4 – 5 hours to complete depending on your fitness level.
+The hike is 14 kilometres long and starts at the Lynn Headwaters Regional Park car park in North Vancouver.
+It is a moderately difficult hike that takes four to five hours to complete depending on your fitness level.

 The trail starts as part of the Lynn Loop and then takes you along the banks of Lynn Creek.
-After walking for around 2 – 2.5 hours, you will arrive at Norvan Creek.
+After walking for around two to two and a half hours, you will arrive at Norvan Creek.
 On your left, there is a cool suspension bridge that takes you to Grouse Mountain.
 To continue to the falls, however, go right to arrive at Norvan Falls.

 These beautiful falls cascade over a cliff edge and down into a pool below where you can swim.
 You can stop here as well to enjoy some lunch before making your return journey back.